jlordiales/jlordiales.github.io/_drafts/migrating-to-github-pages.md

 setup was pretty straightforward following the project's README.
 I needed to have pyton installed and the same wordpress.xml file that I had exported before from Wordpress.
 I ran the app and... it almost worked!
-Now all my posts were in Markdown format except for my code lists.
+Now all my posts were in Markdown format (including their tags and categories) except for my code lists.
 Definetely progress!
 Now, my source code snippets in Wordpress followed the format:

 {% highlight bash %}